Men's Health Month And Movember: Raising The Profile Of Men's Health One Stache At A Time

 Cardiovascular disease is a general term used to refer to any type of condition that affects the heart and blood vessels, so includes conditions such as high blood pressure, coronary artery disease, heart failure, arrhythmia, atherosclerosis, heart attacks, and strokes.

 It is the number one killer of men....and women for that matter too.
-More than 39 million men in America have cardiovascular disease, and every year just under 500,000 of them die as a result.
+More than 39 million men in America have cardiovascular disease, and every year over 350,000 of them die as a result.

 A healthy diet and plenty of exercise can make a huge difference to your cardiovascular health.
 Regular screening for high blood pressure and diabetes are also important, as both these conditions often have no symptoms initially.